-Staff use of the schools' internet can also be monitored and investigated where needed.
+Staff use of the schools' internet is also monitored and investigated where necessary.

 A system of staff and pupil passwords is in place to enable appropriate access to the school network.

 All members of staff have individual, password protected logins to the school network / cloud service / MIS systems.